SimonaPiz/react-challange-appointment-planner/README.md

 ![image](https://user-images.githubusercontent.com/91121660/159671891-ceab55ad-aba4-43e8-a3e7-1d9d789de35f.png)

 You will work with stateful and stateless functional React components using hooks.

+### Components

+- App
+    - ContactsPage
+        - ContactForm
+        - TileList
+            - Tile
+    - AppointmentsPage
+        - ApointmentForm
+        - TileList
+            - Tile

+## Project Goals

+The application code starts with

+- App.js
+- ContactsPage.js
+- AppointmentsPage.js

+These are the three stateful components you will work with in this project.

 ## Prerequisites
 To complete this project, you should have completed the Codecademy lessons from Learn React including: